the1lab/1lab/src/Cat/Functor/Kan/Representable.lagda.md

 module Cat.Functor.Kan.Representable where
 ```

-## Representability of Kan Extensions
+## Representability of Kan extensions

 Like most constructions with a universal property, we can phrase the
 definition of [Kan extensions] in terms of an equivalence of $\hom$